 - 1. Place your bike on the kickstand. - 2.
-Ensure the cable is seated in the shifter barrel adjuster. - 3.
-On the RSUB, ensure that the cable is fully seated in the rear derailleur barrel adjuster.
-On the MSUB, ensure that the cable is fully seated in the socket on the rear derailleur. - 4.
-While leaning the bike on the kickstand to lift the rear wheel up, rotate the pedal and shift from the smallest cog to the largest cog (highest gear to the lowest gear) and back. - 5.
-Note if the shifting hesitated while shifting in either direction. - 6.
-To correct slow downshifting (smallest cog to largest cog), turn the barrel adjuster counter-clockwise 1/2 turn and recheck the shifting. - 7.
-To correct slow upshifting (largest cog to smallest cog), turn the barrel adjuster clockwise 1/2 turn and recheck the shifting. - 8.
+Ensure the cable is fully seated in the barrel adjusters at the shifter and rear derailleur. - 3.
+While leaning the bike on the kickstand to lift the rear wheel up, rotate the the pedal and shift from 8th gear to 1st gear and back. - 4.
+Note if the shifting hesitated while shifting in either direction. - 5.
+To correct slow downshifting (8th to 1st), turn the barrel adjuster on the derailleur clockwise 1/2 turn and recheck the shifting. - 6.
+To correct slow upshifting (1st to 8th), turn the barrel adjuster on the derailleur counterclockwise 1/2 turn and recheck the shifting. - 7.
 Repeat steps 3 6 until the shifting is smooth in both directions.